bstow/origin-router.js/resources/documentation.md

 <a name='router_path__name'></a>The `name` `String` of the route to use to generate the URL path.
 Consequently, only named routes can be used to generate URL paths.

 <a name='router_path__arguments'></a>If the route being used to generate the URL path has parameters, specify the `arguments` `Object` as URL decoded name value pairs.
 The arguments will be mapped to the route parameters and be embedded within the URL path.
+(Note that the arguments passed must comply with the corresponding route constraints or otherwise an error will be thrown.)

 Returns the the URL encoded pathname generated using the route specified.
 (See [url.URL](http://nodejs.org/api/url.html#url_url))